Ramiogue/rul-prediction-aircraft-engines/README.md

 ---

+## ⚠️ June 2025 Update – Data Leakage Fixed

+A prior version of this project included data leakage caused by:

+- Normalizing features before splitting into training/validation/test sets
+- Calculating RUL before applying rolling/statistical transformations

+These issues have been resolved:
+- Data is now split **before** scaling
+- RUL is calculated **after** feature engineering to avoid future data contamination
+- All models were retrained and re-evaluated using a fully **leak-free pipeline**

+---

 ## Executive Summary

 This project focuses on predicting the Remaining Useful Life (RUL) of aircraft engines using NASA’s CMAPSS dataset.
 RUL estimation is crucial for predictive maintenance, enabling industries to detect early signs of failure, optimize maintenance schedules, and avoid costly breakdowns.